AES50: Specifications

 Audio data is transmitted in bidirectional full-duplex mode over two differential pairs used by the 100BASE-TX standard, and word clock sync signal is transmitted over the remaining differential pairs not used by the Fast Ethernet layer.
 Using separate copper pairs for clock signal simplifies connection setup and allows phase-accurate low-jitter clock sync.

 AES50 only employs the Ethernet protocol's physical layer (layer 1), relying on Ethernet frames to continuously stream audio data.
 A proprietary link layer (layer 2) implements a point-to-point audio transmission protocol.
 It uses a cyclic redundancy check (CRC) for each Ethernet frame and a Hamming code scheme can recover from individual bit errors.
 The audio data is interleaved so that neighbouring bits belong to different samples, allowing the receiving end to correct burst errors.
-Specialised cross-point routers can converrt multiple point-to-point AES50 links to a centralised star topology.
+Specialised cross-point routers can convert multiple point-to-point AES50 links to a centralised star topology.

 The AES50 protocol supports 24-bit PCM audio and delta-sigma bistream formats (Direct Stream Digital), with sample rates that are a multiple of 44.1 or 48 kHz.
 The bandwidth of 100 Mbit/s allows 48 channels at 48 kHz sample rate, or 24 channels at 96 kHz sample rate.
 The latency is 6 samples at 96 kHz and 3 samples at 48 kHz, or 62.50 μs.
 In practical implementations of the SuperMAC and HyperMAC protocols, only 96 kHz PCM formats are supported.

 AES50 also supports packet-based auxiliary channel for control data over the same data link.
 The control channel is allocated a fixed bandwidth of 5 Mbit/s; control data are embedded in the same Ethernet frame as the audio data.